andreasswaan/DSE-Group-18/README.md

 Make sense of you branches and name them like this: making-drone-classes

-Use object oriented programming, with the use of classes, for example every drone could be a different class.
+Use object oriented programming, with the use of classes, for example every drone could be a different object of class Drone.

 If you use VScode please use Black Formatter as an extension: https://marketplace.visualstudio.com/items/?itemName=ms-python.black-formatter

 If you use VScode please use Python Indent as an extension: https://marketplace.visualstudio.com/items/?itemName=KevinRose.vsc-python-indent

-When writing functions please specify the type of every entry and the type of the returned value, please specify None if nothing gets returned example :
+When writing functions please specify the type of every entry and the type of the returned value, please specify None if nothing gets returned
+example:

     def my_function(number: int, string:str, number2:float, ) -> int:
         return number \* number